hummingbot/hummingbot-site/docs/index.md

 }
 ```

-### See [Hummingbot Reported Volumes](https://p.datadoghq.com/sb/a96a744f5-a15479d77992ccba0d23aecfd4c87a52) for a real-time dashboard of the aggregated, anonymized trade volumes reported by Hummingbot instances.
+### See [Hummingbot Reported Volumes](https://p.datadoghq.com/sb/a96a744f5-a15479d77992ccba0d23aecfd4c87a52) for a real-time dashboard of the anonymized trade volumes reported by Hummingbot instances, broken down by exchange.

 ---